Foundations and Focus

 Principle here: Give your battles to God.
 The are not yours, but his.
 Always remember: He is with you.

 4. Miracles—In Joshua 10, Joshua sees the sun and moon stand still as a display of God’s power and promise to help his people.

 Principle here: God, the Creator, stopped the sun and the moon in answer to one man’s prayer.
-We cannot dictate to God what to do, but he responds to courage and faith by doing miracles that bring glory to Himself.
+We cannot dictate to God, but he responds to courage and faith by doing miracles that bring glory to Himself.

 5. Healing—In 2 Kings 20, God answered Elijah’s prayer for King Hezekiah’s healing, and Jesus healed multitudes, so we are encouraged to ask him to give that blessing to others.

 Principle here: God will ultimately heal all of us.
 There are times on this earth when God heals us because His purpose for our life is not yet complete, and because it brings him glory. [adapted]